Software Development

 Let's look at the CSS Design Awards.

-Warning!
-Some of these sites here like this bespoke watchmaker are foolishly using TrustPilot widgets when your policy should be to ignore that site completely.
+Some of these sites are foolishly using TrustPilot widgets when your policy should be to ignore that site completely.
 Let's imagine I run a review site.
 I add your service without you knowing then I can leave some bad reviews even though I've never used your service.
 I contact you and say 'hey there's some bad reviews here of your business'.
-You want to comment on these reviews to point out they are fake but to do so you have to agree to let me use all your logos and branding.
+You want to comment on these reviews to point out they are fake but to do so you have to agree to let me use all your logos and branding before you can comment.
 Now I have an official looking page with all your graphics on it licensed for free, forever.
-Thanks!

 The purpose of this website is a portfolio for a photography biz and some agency created this website.

 These website award sites are filled with freelancers and agencies most of them front end designers.
 You know how to properly design software and can build it from scratch.
 They can make it come to life with css and animations.
-Why not contact some of these people and show them your software skill portfolio?
+Why not contact some of these people and show them your software skill portfolio if you need inexpensive or free hobby hosting then look at the deployments for Neon which is a free tier serverless PostgreSQL dbms.
+If you need a domain try Porkbun.

 Marketplace case study